slsa-framework/slsa/docs/how-to-infra.md

 1. Verify that your infrastructure is suitable to produce SLSA provenance.
 To learn more about verifying your system for SLSA conformance, see [Verifying build platforms](/spec/v1.0/verifying-systems).
-2. Add support generating SLSA provenance.
+2. Add support for generating SLSA provenance.
 To learn more about producing provenance, see [Producing artifacts](/spec/v1.0/requirements).
 To learn more about the SLSA provenance format, see [Provenance](/provenance/v1).